mykelalvis/FT/Traveller/WORKING/Mongoose/Robot Handbook.md

 own crew, performing multiple tasks with precision.

 ASTROGATION SKILL LIMITATION

 In the Charted Space universe, sentient
-Astrogators perform jump calculations with much lower risk of misjump than a non- sentient mind.
-Only a fully Conscious machine, either running Conscious Intelligence on a ship’s core computer or a Conscious ship’s brain can avoid this limitation; even a Self-
-Aware robot brain lacks the ‘spark’ necessary.
+Astrogators perform jump calculations with much lower risk of misjump than a non-sentient mind.
+Only a fully Conscious machine, either running Conscious Intelligence on a ship’s core computer or a Conscious ship’s brain can avoid this limitation; even a Self-Aware robot brain lacks the ‘spark’ necessary.

 All jumps plotted by a non-sentient mind suffer
 DM-4.
 A review of jump solutions by even an